-As of February 9, 2021, we have \$11 million in cash and available borrowing capacity on our balance sheet.
-We believe our portfolio remains cheap relative to its long-term fundamental value, and remain confident in the construction and long-term value of our portfolio.
-The weighted average expected yield of our CLO junior debt and equity portfolio, based on market value, was 9.03% as of December 31, 2020.
+As of July 31, 2021, we have \$3.8 million in cash and available borrowing capacity on our balance sheet.
+We believe our portfolio continues to provide long-term fundamental value, and believe the increased exposure to CLO equity will further enhance the portfolio's earning ability.
+The weighted average expected yield of our CLO junior debt and equity portfolio, based on market value, was 10.0% as of June 30, 2021.